-We may pass your personal data on to third-party service providers contracted to the Company in the course of dealing with you.
+We may pass your personal data on to third-party service providers contracted to the Company in the course of our dealings with you.
 Any third parties that we may share your data with are obliged to keep your details securely, and to use them only to fulfil the service required.
-When they no longer need your data to fulfil this service, they will dispose of the details in line with The Whitehouse Consultancy’s procedures.
-If we wish to pass your sensitive personal data onto a third party we will only do so once we have obtained your consent, unless we are legally required to do so.
+When they no longer need your data to fulfil this service, they will dispose of the details in line with the Company’s procedures.
+If we wish to pass your sensitive personal data onto a third party we will only do so once we have obtained your consent unless we are legally required to do so.

 10 Polperro Mews